web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 // ↳ 11155111n
 ```

-Constructors for external providers accept an optional argument for fine-tuning the configuring of the transport mechanism.
+Constructors for external providers accept an optional argument for fine-tuning the configuration of the transport mechanism.
 See [Configuring HTTP Providers](#configuring-http-providers) and [Configuring WebSocket Providers](#configuring-websocket-providers) for more details.
 The following example demonstrates using this option to fine-tune the configuration for the default HTTP provider:

 ```js
 import { Web3 } from "web3";